rackerlabs/support-how-to/content/how-to/managed-operations/managed-cloud-service-levels-faq/index.md

 Managed Public OpenStack Cloud has the following service levels:

--   Managed Infrastructure: Rackspace manages the data center, infrastructure, and virtualization layers.
+-   **Managed Infrastructure**: Rackspace manages the data center, infrastructure, and virtualization layers.
--   Managed Operations: Rackspace manages the data center, infrastructure, virtualization layers, operating system, database layer, and web server.
+-   **Managed Operations**: Rackspace manages the data center, infrastructure, virtualization layers, operating system, database layer, and web server.
 {{</accordion>}}
 {{<accordion title="What is the service-level pricing model?" col="in" href="accordion2">}}

-The Managed Cloud pricing model provides greater transparency of your total cloud expense by separating the cost of infrastructure and support.
+The Managed Cloud pricing model provides greater transparency of your total cloud expense by separating infrastructure and support costs.

-The infrastructure rate is based on the number of gigabytes (GB) of random access memory (RAM) used during the billing cycle, and not on the types of server.
+The infrastructure rate depends on the number of gigabytes (GB) of random access memory (RAM) used during the billing cycle, not on the server types.
 This way, many small servers are the same price as fewer larger servers.

 The support cost, or Service Level Rate, is determined by the total Compute power used.
-The Service Level Rate covers the maintenance and support of all your cloud Compute products (such as servers), and is based on your service level.
+The Service Level Rate covers the maintenance and support of all your cloud Compute products (such as servers) and depends on your service level.
 OnMetal servers have a flat hourly rate independent of RAM.
-If you do not meet the minimum Service Level Rate during your billing cycle, the difference is assessed to your account.
+If you do not meet the minimum Service Level Rate during your billing cycle, we assess the difference to your account.

-Your service level and support cover all products, but the Service Level Rate is only assessed against Compute products.
-Storage services such as Cloud Files and Cloud Block Storage have no Service Level Rates associated with them.
+Your service level and support cover all products, but we assess the Service Level Rate against only Compute products.
+Storage services, such as Cloud Files and Cloud Block Storage, have no Service Level Rates associated with them.
 {{</accordion>}}
 {{<accordion title="Can new customers choose other service levels for Managed OpenStack Public Cloud?" col="in" href="accordion3">}}